whyliuxing/reverse-engineering-journal/README.md

 * LODS: reads 1, 2, or 4 byte value from esi and stores it in al, ax, or eax
 * REP prefix: repeats an instruction up to ECX times
 * MOVSB/MOVSW/MOVSD instructions move data with 1, 2, or 4 byte granularity between two addresses.
 They implicitly use EDI/ESI as the destination/source address, respectively.
 In addition, they also automatically update the source/destination address depending on the direction flag
+* CLD: clear direction flag.
+DS: 0
+* STD: set direction flag.
+DS: 1

 ## *11/17/16 (Anti-Disassembly)*
 * __Linear disassembly__: disassembling one instruction at a time linearly.
 Problem: code section of nearly all binaries will also contain data that isn’t instructions
 * __Flow-oriented disassembly__: process false branch first and note to disassemble true branch in future.
 When it reaches a unconditional jump, it will add the dest to list of places to disassemble in future.
 It will then step back and disassemble from the list of places it noted previously.
 For call instruction, most will disassemble the bytes after the call first and then the called location.
 If there is conflict between the true and false branch when disassembling, disassembler will trust the one it disassembles first
 * Use inline functions to obscure function declaration
 * __Disassembly Desynchronization__: to cause disassembly analysis tools to produce an incorrect program listing.
 Works by taking advantage of the assumptions and limitations of disassemblers.
+For every assumption, there is a corresponding anti-disassembly technique.
 Desynchronization had the greatest impact on the disassembly, but it was easily defeated by reformatting the disassembly to reflect the correct instruction flow
   + __Jump instructions with the same target__: jz follows by jnz.
 Essentially an unconditional jump.
 The bytes following jnz instruction could be data but will be disassembled as code
   + __Jump instructions with a constant condition__: xor follows by jz.
 It will always jump so bytes following false branch could be data
   + __Impossible disassembly__: A byte is part of multiple instructions.
 No disassembler will represent a byte as part of two instructions, but the processor has no such limitation
 * __Opcode Obfuscation__: a more effective technique for preventing correct disassembly by encoding or encrypting the actual instructions
   + Encoding portions of a program has the dual effect of hindering static analysis because disassembly is not possible and of hindering debugging because placing breakpoints is difficult.
 Even if the start of each instructions is known, breakpoints cannot be placed until instructions have been decoded
   + Virtual obfuscation
-* __Function pointer problem__: if a function call func using the same ptr multiple times, ida pro xref only record the first usage
+* __Function pointer problem__: if a function is called indirectly through pointers, ida pro xref only record the first usage
 * __Return pointer abuse__: ret instruction is used to jump to function instead of returning from function.
 Disassembler doesn’t show any code cross-reference to the target being jumped to.
 Also, disassembler will prematurely terminate the function
-* __Thwarting stack-frame analysis__: technique to mess ida pro when deducing numbers of param and local variables.
+* __Thwarting stack-frame analysis__: technique to mess with ida pro when deducing numbers of param and local variables.
 Make a conditional jump that always false but in true branch add absurd amount to esp
 * __Dynamically Computed Target Addresses__: an address to which execution will go to is computed at runtime.
 The intent is to hide control flow from static analysis
 * More complex control flow hiding: program uses multiple threads or child processes to compute control flow information and receive that information via interprocess communication (for child processes) or synchronization primitives (for multiple threads)
 * __Tampering/Removing Section Headers (ELF)__: makes tools such as gdb and objdump useless since they rely on the section headers to locate symbol info.
 Segments are necessary for program execution, not sections.
 Section header table is for linking and debugging.